KaylaBolden/Money-Ball-Project/README.md

 After learning classification models I wanted to take this opportunity to practice them.

 # Objective
-Utalize the given data set to predict the "Attacking Work Rate" (a/w).
+Utalize the fifa data set to predict the "Attacking Work Rate" (a/w).
 Attacking work rate has 3 possible values: high, medium, and low.
+The data set is at the person level and contains various metrics/dimensions about the player ranging from information about them, their contracts, and kpis of their skill and performance.

  # Used tools
   Programs: